atulshanbhag/Layerwise-Relevance-Propagation/README.md

-# Deep-Taylor-Decomposition
+# Layerwise-Relevance-Propagation
-Implementation of Deep Taylor Decomposition for heatmapping "deep" layers, using Tensorflow.
+Implementation of Layerwise Relevance Propagation for heatmapping "deep" layers, using Tensorflow.

 ## Results